 - The string tension is quite good.
 Strings are really durable and last longer than Nylon strings.

 - This racket is good for beginners and intermediate players

 - The racket is inexpensive and is worth a buy for those just learning the sport and refining skills

 - This composite racket offers power and ease and is good for learning to sweep balls close to the wall.

 - The strike power is not as great as other squash rackets

 - The racket is not of commendable quality and thus its durability cannot be vouched for

 - Though the string tension is good, it does not match up to an unbeatable quality level

 - The strings may need tightening after a few games or else it can lead to too much vibration

-Once you’ve made up your mind on buying a brand new user-friendly squash racket, you will not have to dig up a research as the above listed products are top-rated and can seamlessly fit into your budget.
+Once you’ve made up your mind on buying a brand new user-friendly squash racket, you will not have to dig up research as the above-listed products are top-rated and can seamlessly fit into your budget.